Is Mascarpone Cheese Safe During Pregnancy? (Updated 2026 Guide)

 Why no tiramisu when pregnant?

-The concern with tiramisu during pregnancy isn't the mascarpone it's the raw eggs and alcohol traditionally used in the recipe.
-Classic tiramisu contains uncooked egg yolks which carry salmonella risk, plus coffee liqueur or Marsala wine.
-The mascarpone cheese itself is perfectly safe.
-You can enjoy pregnancy safe tiramisu made with pasteurized eggs or egg free recipes and without alcohol.
+The concern with tiramisu during pregnancy isn't the mascarpone cheese it's the raw eggs and alcohol traditionally used in the recipe.
+Classic tiramisu contains uncooked egg yolks, which carry a risk of salmonella.
+It also typically includes coffee liqueur or marsala wine.
+Pregnant women can enjoy tiramisu made with pasteurized eggs (or no eggs) and without alcohol.
+The mascarpone component is perfectly safe when pasteurized.

 How Do We Score Products for Pregnancy Safety?